apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 #.
 If a port is open but you can not access the Instance using ssh, it’s
    possible that ssh is not already enabled on the Instance.
-This will depend on whether ssh is enabled in the template you picked when creating the Instance.
+This will depend on whether ssh is enabled in the Template you picked when creating the Instance.
 Access the Instance through the CloudStack UI and enable ssh on the machine using the commands for the Instance’s operating system.